sammaxfleet/thisorthatpp5/README.md

  When the user is logged out the pages: Home, and Sign In or Up are available from the Navigation Bar menu.
  When the user is logged in Comments, Signout and Profile Page also become available.

- The Site has 3 main pages when User 'LOGGED OUT' pages:
+ The Site has 4 main pages when User 'LOGGED OUT' pages:

  1. HOME
  2. SIGN IN
  3. SIGN UP
+ 4. Contact

  When User 'LOGGED IN' :